 Why Homeowners Insurance Premiums Increase

-If you’ve recently opened your homeowners insurance renewal notice and noticed your premium has increased, you’re not alone, and you’re likely wondering why, especially if:
+If you’ve recently opened your homeowners insurance renewal packet and noticed your premium has increased, you’re not alone, and you’re likely wondering why, especially if:

 Your rate is the price per unit of insurance.
 Think of it like the cost per square foot when buying a home.
 It’s the base price determined by a combination of factors—things like risk, coverage type, location, construction materials, and historical data.